The Art

 Select Group Shows:

-2026- Salon Show- Artist Talk Magazine- One Art Space- Tribeca NYC
+2026- Salon Show with Artist Talk Magazine- One Art Space- Tribeca NYC

 2025 YICCA International Contest of Contemporary Art, Participant- Venice, Italy